-As the news of coronavirus spreads and we read more doom and gloom in the papers, many of us face a prolonged period stuck indoors.
-Holiday at Home has a few ideas to help keep on top of your mind if you have to self-isolate or feel safer staying indoors…
+As we face coronavirus head-on and work together to look after our families and the NHS, we are also managing prolonged periods stuck indoors.
+Holiday at Home has a few ideas to help keep on top of your mind if you are self-isolating or feel safer staying indoors… Read on for our very own isolation inspiration!

 Never has there been a better time to lose yourself in a great novel, (preferably an uplifting one!) or binge on that Netflix series which has been on your list for a while.
 Finding yourself immersed in a box set can work wonders for the soul and we have a few suggestions of our own.